psf/pyperf/doc/api.rst

    A benchmark run result is made of multiple values.

    *values* must be a sequence of numbers (integer or float) greater than zero.
+Values must be normalized per loop iteration.
 Usually, *values* is a list of number of seconds.
-Samples must be normalized per loop iteration.

    *warmups* is an optional sequence of ``(loops: int, value)`` tuples where *value* must be a number (integer or float) greater than or equal to zero.
-Warmup values are "raw values", they must not be normalized per loop iteration.
+Warmup values must be normalized per loop iteration.

    *values* and/or *warmups* must be a non-empty sequence.
 If *values* is empty, the run is a calibration run.

-   Samples must not be equal to zero.
+   Values must not be equal to zero.
 If a value is zero, use more loop iterations: see :ref:`Runs, values, warmups, outer and inner loops
    <loops>`.